eric-golinko-db/gcp_uc/README.md

 ## Code structure
-This project contains the following component:
+This project contains the following components:

 | Component                  | Description                                                                                                                                                                                                                                                                                                                                             |
 |----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|